GriffinPlus/dotnet-libs-logging/README.md

 ### Log Message Processing Pipeline

 *Griffin+ Logging* features a flexible *log message processing pipeline* that is fed with log messages that pass the filter defined by the *log configuration*.
 By default log messages are simply written to the console (*stdout*) using a tabular layout.
-The *log message pipeline* can be replaced by setting the `Log.LogMessageProcessingPipeline` property to a pipeline stage of your choice.
+The *log message pipeline* can be replaced by setting the `Log.ProcessingPipeline` property to a pipeline stage of your choice.

 A pipeline stage class must implement the `IProcessingPipelineStage` interface.
 For the sake of simplicity, `ProcessingPipelineStage` is a base class that implements the common parts that rarely need to be overridden.
 For pipeline stages that perform I/O it is recommended to use the `AsyncProcessingPipelineStage` as base class to decouple I/O from the thread that is writing a log message.
 Both classes provide an `AddNextStage()` method that allows you to chain multiple pipeline stages.
 Pipeline stages can influence whether a log message is passed to subsequent stages by the return value of their `IProcessingPipelineStage.Process()` method.
 If `IProcessingPipelineStage.Process()` returns `true` the log message is passed to subsequent stages.
 Returning `false` stops processing at this stage.